Fine Tooned

 By David Weitz

-In my process of seeking good stories to journal about, I discovered the Recovering Cartoonist online by sheer coincidence.
-I immediately went to his website to look for more, since speaking for myself, one is never enough.
-I couldn’t get him on the phone quickly enough to solicit a handful of his collection of thousands.
-So willing to cater to my personal request, he not only submitted the few I had already grown attached to, but he also sketched a couple just for me!
+In the process of building Sober Shepherds, I stumbled across the Recovering Cartoonist online by sheer coincidence.
+I immediately dove into his website looking for more because, speaking for myself, one is never enough.
+I couldn’t get him on the phone quickly enough to request a handful of his thousands of recovery-themed cartoons.
+Generous as ever, he not only sent the few I had already grown attached to — he even sketched a couple specifically for this feature.

 I already assumed from his clever work that Ben Canha had been recovering for quite some time.
-Then, after poking around his personal life, he revealed to me that he had been clean and sober for over twenty-three years.
-Before this article was published he sent me three of his books and I was awed by his amazing ability to capture the comical situations that being in recovery brings to a community of those who can identify with the lifestyle.
+Then, after talking with him further, he revealed that he had been clean and sober for over thirty-seven years at the time — which now places him at over thirty-six years sober today.
+Before our fall issue went to print, he sent me three of his published books, and I was awed by his ability to capture the comical situations that recovery brings to those who can identify with the lifestyle.

 When Ben Canha is not doodling, he teaches nursing at the University of Maryland.
-Before becoming a teacher, he was employed in a government position in the field of nursing with an associate’s degree.
-Twenty-four years ago that all almost came to an end.
+Before becoming a teacher, he worked in a government nursing position with an associate’s degree.
+Twenty-four years ago, that almost came to an end.

-“What was life like for you, Ben, thirty-four years ago?”
+“What was life like for you, Ben, twenty-four years ago?”
 I asked.

 “I was not going to work.
 I was not making my mortgage payments.
-I was even debating whether or not to make car payments; just living in that fear of impending doom,” Canha replied.
+I was even debating whether or not to make my car payments — just living in that fear of impending doom,” Canha replied.

 “So how did you eventually find your way into recovery?”
 I asked.

-“By the grace of God, and it was no merit of my own, my boss at the time through an intervention told me that I was going to lose my job.
-She told me she was going to report me to the Maryland State Board of Nursing if I did not go into treatment.
-It was then I did go inpatient, kicking and screaming might, I add,” Canha explained.
+“By the grace of God — and it was no merit of my own — my boss at the time staged an intervention and told me that I was going to lose my job.
+She told me she would report me to the Maryland State Board of Nursing if I didn’t get help.
+So I went inpatient, kicking and screaming, I might add,” he explained.

 “I know it’s been a long time, but do you still know her?”
 I asked.

-“I do know her.
+“I do.
 She actually supported me in my recovery after I got clean and sober.
 I credit her for being my mentor and such a role model.
-She came to my anniversaries for a number of years and my wedding.
-She encouraged me to go back to school too.
-I eventually got my bachelor’s degree and then my master’s degree, and that led to promotions and a career change.
-This past year after thirty-one years of government service I am actually retired from that job and am able to draw a full pension.”
+She came to my anniversaries for a number of years — even my wedding.
+She encouraged me to go back to school, too.
+I eventually got my bachelor’s degree and then my master’s degree, which led to promotions and a career change.
+This past year, after thirty-one years of government service, I retired with a full pension.”

 “And now you’re teaching?”
 I asked.

-“Yes, I am now teaching nursing at the University of Maryland,” Canha said.
+“Yes, I’m now teaching nursing at the University of Maryland,” Canha said.

-As hard and uncomfortable as it may seem at first getting sober, it’s astonishing to realize what occurs once an addict completely surrenders his will.
-Working with a sponsor and learning to trust in a higher power of your own understanding can bring new meaning to the definition of life.
+As hard and uncomfortable as sobriety may seem at first, it’s astonishing what happens once an addict fully surrenders his will.
+Working with a sponsor and learning to trust in a higher power of your own understanding can bring new meaning to life — a depth you didn’t know existed.

-With that in mind, although Ben Canha was working in the field of nursing long before he ever considered getting sober, what he had not discovered until sobriety was his natural ability to sketch cartoons, which would eventually reveal a side of him that he never knew existed.
+Although Ben Canha was working in the field of nursing long before he ever considered getting sober, what he had not discovered until sobriety was his natural ability to sketch cartoons — a gift that would reveal a part of himself he never knew was there.

 “When did you discover your ability to draw, Ben?”
 I asked.

-“Somebody introduced me to a book called The Artist Way.
-I read it and it said something like true creativity is such a rewarding and expanding experience of who we are,” Canha said.
+“Somebody introduced me to a book called The Artist’s Way.
+I read it, and it said something like true creativity is a rewarding and expanding experience of who we really are,” he said.

 “So when did you draw your first recovery cartoon?”
 I asked.

-“Soon after reading that book I drew my first recovery carton, and it sat on a friend of mine’s refrigerator for over a year.
-A year later someone announced at a meeting that they were looking for submissions for a recovery newsletter.
-So, I got the cartoon off my friend’s fridge and made a copy, submitted, it and they published it.”
+“Soon after reading that book, I drew my first recovery cartoon, and it sat on a friend’s refrigerator for over a year.
+One day someone announced at a meeting that they were looking for submissions for a recovery newsletter.
+So I took the cartoon off my friend’s fridge, made a copy, submitted it — and they published it.”

-“And when, after that first published cartoon, did you really start getting into it?”
+“And when, after that first cartoon, did you really start getting into it?”
 I asked.

-“I realized that at every meeting there was always a one-liner where people laughed.
-So I said to myself all you have to do is write it down and then get the essence of what was really funny about it and then draw it in a cartoon.
+“I realized that at every meeting there was always a one-liner that made everyone laugh.
+So I said to myself, ‘All you have to do is write it down, find the essence of what made it funny, and draw it into a cartoon.’
 That was in the year 2000.
-And I swear for the next eighteen months I just drew, drew, and drew cartoons like a madman!
-I drew about one or two a day.
-Then I realized I had enough to publish a book and then the thought came to me that I could organize them according to the step and traditions,” Canha said
+And I swear — for the next eighteen months I drew like a madman.
+One or two cartoons a day.
+Then I realized I had enough to publish a book.
+And then the idea came to organize them according to the steps and traditions,” he said.

-“What would you tell someone who is getting sober or just getting sober that has the desire to find their creative side?”
+“What would you tell someone who’s new in sobriety and wants to find their creative side?”
 I asked.

-“I feel it opens up so much self-worth, and it’s so fulfilling to find creative expression.
-Whatever creative expression you have you need to find out what is true for you.
-I can only speak for myself when I tell you that I feel so connected to my higher power.
-It feels like, ‘yeah, thank God’ and also, ‘way to go Ben!’”
-Canha replied.
+“I feel it opens up so much self-worth, and it’s incredibly fulfilling to find creative expression.
+Whatever creativity you have, you need to find what’s true for YOU.
+I can only speak for myself, but when I’m drawing, I feel so connected to my higher power.
+It feels like, ‘Yeah, thank God,’ and also, ‘Way to go, Ben!’” he replied.

 Previous